Introduction

 Introduction.

-Depending on the vehicle equipment, plastic pliers for pulling out fuses can be found on the inside of the cover.
+Depending on the vehicle equipment, plastic pliers for pulling out fuses can be located on the inside of the cover.
+These pliers are designed to grip small fuses more securely than fingers and help reduce the risk of damaging the fuse body or nearby terminals.

 Opening the fuse box in the instrument panel